Who we are

 In addition, our thrust was to allow academic institutions to re-examine the way that research methodologies are taught to students, to enable them to identify and appreciate cultural ways that would lend themselves to a more accurate and truthful sharing of knowledge.
 In the initial papers that were published as a collective, we used LOT (Liming and Ole Talk) as an acronym for the research approach that we were developing.
 However, further exploration and analysis of the research approach and as we shared it with Caribbean peoples, we had cause to move away from that abbreviation to a more meaningful, philosophical and cultural positioning.
 Thus, ‘Liming Methodology’ resonated more with the cultural practices that underpin it as a research strategy.

-Anabel Fernandez Santana Cuban doctoral candidate, Dr. Shakeisha Wilson-Scott-Jamaican social scientist and Dr. Margaret Nakhid-Chatoor, Assistant professor/Psychologist, at the UTT.
+We are Professor Dr. Camille Nakhid, social scientist at AUT and a Trini by birth; Dr. Anabel Fernandez Santana, Dr. Shakeisha Wilson-Scott-Jamaican social scientist and Dr. Margaret Nakhid-Chatoor, Assistant professor/Psychologist, at the UTT.

 Peruse our articles.
 Join us in discussions.
 Attend the CRM conferences.
 If ever change is to

 happen in Caribbean research and the affirmation of indigenous cultural practices, this change must be in the NOW!